 Printed Circuit Boards Fundamentals

-Before we explore the differences between 2-layer and 4-layer printed circuit boards, let’s briefly go over what printed circuit boards are made up of and how they work.
+Before we explore the differences between 2-layer PCB and 4-layer printed circuit boards, let’s briefly go over what printed circuit boards are made up of and how they work.
 This will make understanding 2 and 4 layer PCBs much easier.

 Basic printed circuit boards typically comprise a thin layer of copper laminated to an insulating material known as the substrate.
 The copper layer is divided into separate conducting lines known as circuit traces, through a chemical etching process.
 These traces are what electrically connect the components that form the circuit.